 How Can Fasting Fight Metabolic Syndrome?

-Risk factors for developing metabolic syndrome include:
+Your risk factors for developing metabolic syndrome include:

 - High blood pressure